btnguyenPersonal/edit/tasks.md

 reduce state by a lot, throw out all the trash that we don't need, or put them into more pointers
 - combine all the flags into a uint32 | flags
 - selectAll on query
-- move more things (diff, log, blame) to commandLine only, free up all the keybinds
 - problematic
 	- dontComputeHistory
 	- dontRecordKey